Keto Chaffle Stuffing

 Stir in minced sage and cook for 1 minute.
 Add white wine and continue cooking while scraping the brown bits from bottom of the skillet.
 This has all the flavor.
 Let cook for 2 minutes.

 Since chaffles are easy to make, this Thanksgiving side dish is fairly easy to make and can easily be made the day of your holiday meal or the day before.
-You can even make the chaffles up ahead of time, cut them up and get them dried and ready to soak up all that delicious broth that goes into keto stuffing.
+You can even make the chaffles up ahead of time, cut them up and get them dried and ready to soak up all that delicious broth that goes into the stuffing.

 These savory chaffles are cut into bite sized chunks and toasted with olive oil and parmesan cheese.
 A bacon, mushroom and leek mixture rounds out this low carb holiday dressing.
 All of it is combined with chicken broth or